 Sprinkling a little hot pepper or hot sauce around the base of the feeder can keep squirrels away.
 Just the smell alone might be enough to scare them.
 Should they taste it, they are sure to never return.
 You can also try the various commercial sprays that promise to repel squirrels, if you rather use a more powerful agent to keep them at bay.

-Try these tips for keeping squirrels out of your bird feeders, so your birds can dine in peace and you aren’t replacing seeds or feeders week after week!
+Try these tips for new Ways to Keep Squirrels Out of your bird feeders, so your birds can dine in peace and you aren’t replacing seeds or feeders week after week!
 Give these tips a try and see how they work for you!